 This conference is organised by Elsevier and the following partners:

 University of the West of England

 The 1st International Conference in Bio-Sensing Technology took place in Bristol, UK in 2009.
 The success of this paved the way for the 2nd International Conference in Bio-Sensing Technology (Amsterdam, The Netherlands 2011).
-The 3rd one took place in Sitges, Spain in 2013, the 4th in Lisbon, Portugal in 2015 and the 5th in Riva del Garda, Italy.
+The 3rd one took place in Sitges, Spain in 2013, the 4th in Lisbon, Portugal in 2015 and the 5th in Riva del Garda, Italy, the 6th in 2019 in Kuala Lumpur, Malaysia.
 These conferences are held in the “in between years” of Elsevier’s World Congress on Biosensors that is also held every 2 years.

 In 2011 we had more than 350 attendees and this has now grown to almost 400!

 9-12 November 2020 | Busan, Korea